Thomas26791/CNNArchLang/README.md

 However, the correctness of their values is checked at compile time.
 The header of the architecture declares architecture parameters that can be used in all following expressions.
 In this way, different instances of the same architecture can be created.
-The top part of the architecture consists of input, output and method declarations.
+The top part of the architecture consists of input, output and layer declarations.
-The main part is the actual architecture definition in the form of a collection of layers which are connected through the two operators "->" and "|".
+The main part is the actual architecture definition in the form of a collection of architecture elements which are connected through the two operators "->" and "|".
-A layer can either be a method, an input or an output.
+An architecture element can either be a layer, an input or an output.
 The following is a complete example of the original version of Alexnet by A. Krizhevsky.
 There are more compact versions of the same architecture but we will get to that later.
 All predefined methods are listed at the end of this document.